-5.18.3 Eler nentary Middl e/High
+5.18.3 Elementary Midd e/High

 Level 3 MINIMUM MAXIMUM MINIMUM MAXIMUM

-1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a heari recommendation of per the remainder of the stu attend public school pur 2-751.6.
-The hearing of student to attend the al program for the period expulsion.
-If the student ng referral manent expulsion for udent's eligibility to rsuant to O.C.G.A. § 20- ficer may permit the ternative education of the student's t is in middle school at
+1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 9-12. rmanent expulsion for udent's eligibility to rsuant to O.C.G.A. § 20-fficer may permit the lternative education of the student's t is in middle school at he/she may be

-the time of the offense, permitted by the hearin the regular public schoo 9-12.

-actices are recommende •

-ropriate Associate Supe

-Contact Safety and Security - Criminal l charges may apply
+Restorative practices are recommended to repair and restore relationships Notify the appropriate Associate Superintendent Contact Safety and Security - Criminal charges may apply